-To enable executing ported code in C++ environment, CodePorting.Native Cs2Cpp wraps all references to objects created on heap into smart pointers of custom System::SmartPtr type.
+To enable executing translated code in C++ environment, CodePorting.Translator Cs2Cpp wraps all references to objects created on heap into smart pointers of custom System::SmartPtr type.
 These pointers follow intruisive pointer semantics which means that reference counter resides in allocated object itself and all smart pointers share same reference counter regardless how they were created.

-On the other hand, those types which are usually allocated on stack in C#, are considered value types in ported code.
-No references to them are created by CodePorting.Native Cs2Cpp as they are always passed by value.
+On the other hand, those types which are usually allocated on stack in C#, are considered value types in translated code.
+No references to them are created by CodePorting.Translator Cs2Cpp as they are always passed by value.

-When working with ported code, same rules should apply to manually-written one.
+When working with translated code, same rules should apply to manually-written one.
 This means:

 Use System::MakeObject() function to allocate object if it is allocated on heap in C#.